-RECENT TEXAS SUPREME COURT DECISION
+RECENT TEXAS SUPREME COURT DECISIONS

 City of Waco, Texas v.
 Lopez, No. 06-0089 (Tex.
 July 11, 2008)(Opinion by Justice Wainwright)

-(Whistleblower Act versus Texas Commission on Human Rights Act, TCHRA, state anti-discrimination statute
+Whistleblower Act versus Texas Commission on Human Rights Act, TCHRA, state anti-discrimination statute

-as exclusive remedy for retaliation complaint, exhaustion of administrative remedies, prerequisites for suit)
+exclusive remedy for retaliation complaint, exhaustion of administrative remedies, prerequisites for suit)

 Mission Consolidated ISD v.
 Garcia, No. 05-0734 (Tex.
 Mar.
 28, 2008)(Opinion by Justice O’Neill)